 Fewer sick days and other absences

-How Meditation Helps in Anxiety
+How Meditation Helps With Anxiety

 Meditation can help “rewire” the brain to stop focusing on distracting, anxiety-filled thoughts and emotions.
 Many people with chronic anxiety have this problem: They linger on anxious thoughts as if doing so will fix problems or slight issues in their lives.
-To the contrary, this habit is generally a waste of energy — worries that have no benefit.
+To the contrary, this habit is generally a waste of energy — worries that have no benefit2.
 Therefore, training the mind to leave these tempting thoughts alone can release anxiety and promote a calmer, more relaxed attitude.

 How Meditation Helps Sleep